 It’s so easy to get worked up when you’re in the middle of any situation.
 Especially one that is stressful.
 Whether it’s your work or commitments that you’ve made, you can give yourself extra time to work through these challenges.
 And when you add certain elements like meditation or stretching, it will slow down time and create a calming feeling deep in your soul.

 I’ve been a pretty patient person for most of my life.
-Sure there were times where I may have forced decisions faster than they needed to happen.
+Sure there were times when I may have forced decisions faster than they needed to happen.
 But I learn from those mistakes.
 I saw what could happen when you let time do what it does.
 Whether it was snowboarding or excavation Contracting and development.
 You always had to give yourself time and be patient for results and decisions to be made to get to the next step.
 Anytime I’ve ever forced decisions has only hurt the end result.

 A way to practice self-control and discipline

 I get worked up over things that are small and insignificant.
 Catching myself when my attitude gets strong and frustrated.
-I can’t tell you the number of times I have pulled over and take a moment to relax and calm down.
+I can’t tell you the number of times I have pulled over and taken a moment to relax and calm down.